 Personal care homes are more intimate and social.

 In today’s fast-paced world, it can be easy to forget about the social needs of older adults.
-Sometimes living an engaged life is better than other forms of medical care.
+Living an engaged life is sometimes better than other forms of medical care.

-It’s essential to make sure seniors have the support and socialization they need.
+It’s essential to ensure seniors have the support and socialization they need.
 That’s where personal care homes come in.

 Personal care homes can be intimate homes or more traditional senior living communities.
 The focus is on providing residents with individualized care.